hudson-and-thames/arbitrage_research/CONTRIBUTING.md

 For any questions or help with getting started, don't hesitate to reach out through our community forums or issue tracker.

-Thank you for contributing to Hudson and Thames ArbitrageLab Research!
+Thank you for contributing to Hudson and Thames ArbitrageResearch!